 transportation to and from sites, subsistence and living quarters, and

 training pay during the summer training periods.
-College program students perform one summer training session between the junior and senior years.
+College program (Advanced Standing) students perform one summer training session between the junior and senior years.
 Drills, Ceremonies and Inspections

 All NROTC program students attend the Naval Science Laboratories for one and a half hours each Thursday.

 NROTC Jacksonville 2800 University Blvd North Jacksonville, FL 32211-3394 904-256-7480 (phone) 904-256-7499 (fax)